rppicomidi/midi2piousbhub/README.md

 last connected device.
 TODO: right now this is the first device in the bonded device list.

+## btmidi-client-cancel-connect
+Cancel the pending client mode connection request.

+## btmidi-client-keep-connected `[0|1]`
+In client mode, the "keep connected" flag is 1 if the client should immediately attempt to reconnect if the currently connected server disconnects.
+If the "keep connected" flag is 0, then if the server disconnects, then the client will not attempt to disconnect.
+If you issue this command with no arguments, it will print the current flag state, 0 or 1.
+This flag is stored as part of the settings when you issue the save command.

 ## btmidi-server-start
 Leave client mode and enter server mode.

+## btmidi-get-state
+Prints Client or Server, Connected or Disconnected